Between Fleet and Cove

 understanding where it all is.

 Foxlease Meadows make up part of the Minley Manor Ministry of Defence training area and are part of the Foxlease and Ancells Meadows Site of Special Scientific Interest (SSSI).
-From 2003, Hampshire Wildlife Trust has had a ten year management agreement with Hampshire County Council for about 30 hectares of land south of the M3.
+From 2003, the Wildlife Trust has had a management agreement with Hampshire County Council for about 30 hectares of land south of the M3.
 5.48 hectares of this land are classed as SSSI.
 This is the area we have usually worked on, and is what we should now call Foxlease Meadows South.
 Major tree-felling in this area is now complete.

 The trust's Ancells Farm Reserve lies near the western end of the holding.
 Grazing animals are an essential part of the reserve's management, but there are times of the year when grazing is not desirable.
 The non-SSSI meadows in this area and at Foxlease Meadows provide valuable adjacent "lay-back" land.